gitter-badger/module-utils-js/readme.md

 var U = {
     name: 'DefaultModule',
     version: '1.0.0',
-    utilsVersion: '1.0.1',
+    utilsVersion: '1.0.6',
     yourUtilityFunction1: // (function|object|date)
     // More utilities...
 }
 ```

+Compiler writes output to: `utils.min.js`.

 ## Recommendations
 Keep utils structure flat.
 Compiler allows to add utils under nested objects
 but toplevel object will be compiled always as `oneliner` which makes finding utils harder.
 For this reason try to avoid creating objects to wrap your utils.
-On the other hand object support is usefull to hold internal state of group of utilities i.e. dom event handler functions are stored this way, see `utils/dom.js`.
+On the other hand object support is useful to hold internal state of group of utilities i.e. dom event handler functions are stored this way, see `utils/dom.js`.

 ## Benefits
 - Great for developing standalone module or library with no need to start always from scratch.
 - Simply copy&paste utils to or between modules.
 - Track `module version` and `utils version` separately.
-- Contains some usefull utilities out of a box.
+- Contains some useful utilities out of a box.
 - Easy to accommodate, just remove files from utils and create your custom utils.
 - Brutal fast compilation.